King cake: French-speaking countries and regions

 There are two different versions of the French king cake: the galette and the gâteau.
 The galette des rois is a flaky puff pastry traditionally filled with frangipane.
 These days the filling may also be fruit, chocolate or cream-based fillings.
 It has become a tradition for pastry chefs to create innovative versions of the galette featuring ingredients like flavored liquors, candied fruits and ganache.

-The gâteau des rois associated mainly with the region of Provence in the south of France is a brioche dough decorated with candied fruit and coarse sugar.
+The gâteau des rois (referred to as royaume, brioche des rois, or coque des rois) is mainly popular in the Occitan-speaking regions of the south of France.
+It is a crown-shaped brioche dough decorated with candied fruit and coarse sugar.

 The Guianan galette (more commonly known as the Creole galette) is a traditional pastry of French Guianan cuisine.
 This is a Creole variant of the galette des rois which is eaten as a dessert during Epiphany.
-It can be garnished with cream, coconut, guava, etc. It is consumed throughout the Carnival period (from the Epiphany until Lent, ending Ash Wednesday) and preferably accompanied by champagne.
+It can be garnished with cream, coconut, guava, etc. It is consumed throughout the Carnival period (from the Epiphany until Ash Wednesday) and preferably accompanied by champagne.

 A paper crown is included with purchased cakes to crown the "king" or "queen" who finds the "fève" or bean, or coin hidden inside the cake.
 To ensure a random distribution of the pieces, the youngest person is to place themselves under the table and name the recipient of each piece as they are cut.
 When store-bought, the fève can be a tiny porcelain figurine of a religious character or, nowadays, a figurine referencing pop-culture or popular cartoons.

 German-speaking countries

-The German and Swiss Dreikönigskuchen 'three kings cakes' are shaped like wreathes or rounds, and use an almond as the fève.
+The German and Swiss Dreikönigskuchen, or three kings cakes, are shaped like wreathes or rounds, and use an almond as the fève.

 Portugal

 Bolo-rei (lit. 'king cake') is a traditional Portuguese cake eaten from the beginning of December until Epiphany.
-The recipe is derived from the Southern French gâteau des rois, which found its way to Portugal during the 1800s when Confeitaria Nacional opened as the Portuguese monarchy's official bakery in 1829.
+The recipe is derived from the Southern French gâteau des rois, which found its way to Portugal when Confeitaria Nacional opened as the Portuguese monarchy's official bakery in 1829.

 The cake is round with a large hole in the centre, resembling a crown covered with crystallized and dried fruit.
 It is baked from a soft, white dough, with raisins, various nuts and crystallized fruit.
 Also included is the dried fava bean, and tradition dictates that whoever finds the fava has to pay for the cake next year.